Liz Hayden Interview – DCI 40 Under 40 Winner

 I thought it was an amazing idea, but I also thought they were going to think Jody was crazy for even proposing such a site – the opposite of the plug-and-play location they were looking for.
 But he insisted and worked with the owner of the property, which is the city’s urban redevelopment corporation, the Hamilton CORE Fund, to pitch the building.

 When the company representatives flew in two days later, the Hamilton CORE Fund director had site plans and a construction timeline for them to consider.
 It took only a few hours for them to commit to the plan.
+If you still haven’t found construction tools for the plan, you could try here.
 Soon STARTEK will be running a 24 hour operation in downtown Hamilton.
 The company will immediately become our third largest private employer, they are renovating a large, highly visible building, and the location will have a tremendous spillover effect on our downtown restaurants and retail.

 I probably would have been afraid to pitch this idea.
 I would have figured the deal was done and they would be angered by even suggesting the idea of an old vacant building.
 My fear of proposing a bold idea could have stood in the way of landing a project like this and I’m so thankful that Jody is willing to take risks.
 I’ve realized that to be successful in economic development, I need to be ready to exhaust every option, propose wacky ideas that might get me laughed at, and be able to view lost projects as part of the job instead of a personal failure.